giantswarm/silence-operator/README.md

     isRegex: false
 ```

+- `targetTags` field:
-- `targetTags` field defines a list of tags, which `sync` command uses to match CRs towards a specific environment.
+  - defines a list of tags, which `sync` command uses to match CRs towards a specific environment
+  - each _target tag_ consists of `name` and `value` which is a regexp matched against corresponding `name` tag given on the command line
+  - if a `Silence` doesn't specify any `targetTags` it is assumed to match any environment and is synced
+  - otherwise for a `Silence` to be synced, all tags defined in its `targetTags` must match all tags given on the `sync` command line

 For example, to ensure raw CR, stored at `/folder/cr.yaml`, run: